 In 1930, Sanford got the patent for his controlled compressive shrinkage process, later dubbed Sanforization, after its inventor.
 The method was a revolution and the aim of this process was to treat the fabric in such a way that it would be pre-shrunk so that it wouldn’t stretch too drastically during the cutting and sewing, and shrink too much when people washed their clothes.
 During the process of making a pair of jeans, the fabric is under a lot of stress.
 Each thread in the fabric consists of separate, stretchable fibers that submit to the tension of stretching both lengthwise and in width.
 The tension is eliminated if you reduce the friction within the fabric; this happens when you wash your jeans.
 The detergent and the washer helps the fibers relax and contract to their original length.
 But a lot of people want their denim dry, so getting a pair of pre-washed jeans is not even an option.

 Sanforizing is a way of pre-washing the dry fabric.
 The fabric is fed into a sanforizing machine where it’s moistened with either water or steam to enable shrinkage.
 It’s stretched through a series of belts and cylinders before it’s compressed and retracts to its final size.
-After this process the fabric won’t shrink too drastically during production.
-The jeans will stretch for a bit during wear, but will shrink back to its original size after washing.
+After this process, the fabric won’t shrink too drastically during production.
+The jeans will stretch for a bit during wear but will shrink back to their original size after washing.

 We only use sanforized denim for our dry jeans.
-And so does the vast majority of the jeans manufacturers in the world.
+And so do the vast majority of the jeans manufacturers in the world.